kenwals/shinrin-yoku/README.md

 **Cloning**

-If you prefer working on the repository locally, You can clone the repository to your desktop by the following steps.
+If you prefer working on the repository locally, you can clone the repository to your desktop by the following steps.

 1. Go to [the Shinrin-Yuko github page](https://github.com/kenwals/shinrin-yoku) .
 2. above the list of files , click on the code button.